gagolews/clustering-results-v1/README.md

 > only the results for smaller datasets and a few cardinalities
 > are provided.

+> Also, if a method fails to converge or returns a different number
+> of clusters than requested, the respective output is not provided.

-> The directory named `original` gives the results on the *original* data spaces,
+> The directory named `original` gives the results on the *original*
-> i.e., where only some minor preprocessing was applied.
+> data spaces, i.e., where only some minor preprocessing was applied.